NomicFoundation/hardhat/docs/src/content/hardhat-network/guides/mainnet-forking.md

 ## Custom HTTP headers

 You can add extra HTTP headers that will be used in any request made to the forked node.
-One reason to do this is for authorization: instead of including your credentials in the URL, you can use a bearer token via a custom HTTP header.
+One reason to do this is for authorization: instead of including your credentials in the URL, you can use a bearer token via a custom HTTP header:

 ```js
 networks: {